rhk7913/docker.github.io/index.md

 6. On the Who are you? page, enter information for each field and hit Continue.
 **Note:** It is recommended to require your password to log in on each attempt and not to login automatically.

 7. Let the installation process finish (it may take a while).
+Once the Installation Complete page appears, hit Restart Now.

-After finishing the installation process, you will be able to finally use your VM!
+8. After the VM restarts, you will now be able to login into your VM!

 # Install Docker
 Docker is a platform that allows for operating-system level virtualization in packages called containers.